eXPerience83/DKNCloud-HAS/README.md

 ## Configuration

-After installation, you can add the integration via the Home Assistant UI.
-Click on **Settings** > **Devices & Services** > **Add Integration**, search for "DKN Cloud for HASS", and follow the prompts.
+After installation, add the integration via the Home Assistant UI by going to **Settings** > **Devices & Services** > **Add Integration**, searching for "DKN Cloud for HASS", and following the prompts.

-The configuration form includes the following parameters:
-- **Username**: Your Airzone Cloud account email.
-- **Password**: Your Airzone Cloud account password.
-- **Scan Interval**: Time in seconds between each update.
-(Default is 10 seconds.
-It is recommended not to set this value too low to avoid bans from Airzone.)
+## Debugging

+To help with troubleshooting, the integration includes detailed logging:
+- Login and installation retrieval results are logged.
+- If no installations or devices are found, warnings are logged.

+Check your Home Assistant logs for messages starting with "DKN Cloud for HASS" or "AirzoneAPI" to debug issues.

 ## Issues